RUBclim/d2r-api/README.md

 ### upgrade requirements

-We are using `pip-tools` to manage our requirements
+We are using `uv pip compile` to manage our requirements